gabrielmuller1/mini-game/README.md

-# 🎮 React Human-Bear-Gun Game 🎮
+# 🎮 React Mini-Game 🎮

 > Created in response to a member of the [ReactJS Expert Community](https://www.facebook.com/groups/215961735537277/permalink/673117619821684/).
 Feel free to open issues with bugs or feature requests.